 If you intend to operate a small owner-operated brothel, you must obtain a planning permit from your local council to do so for the nominated premises.
 The BLA cannot register you as an exempt sex work service provider until you provide them with details of the planning permit.

 If you intend to use a rented premises to operate a small owner-operated brothel, you must provide the BLA with a copy of the lease agreement and a completed Exempt brothel - landlord consent (Word, 437KB).

 Interstate-based small owner operators

 Small owner-operators based outside Victoria who register as an exempt sex work service provider in Victoria must comply with the Sex Work Act 1994 and the Sex Work Regulations 2016.

 To avoid delays, please complete the form correctly and attach all necessary documents.
 The average processing time last quarter was 2 days.

 Once you have provided the required information, the BLA will issue you with a Sex Work Act (SWA) exemption registration number.

 You must use this number when advertising your brothel or escort agency.
 This number cannot be transferred to, or used by, any other person.

-For more information about advertising, view our Sex work advertising, licences and signage page.
+For more information about advertising, view Sex work advertising, licences and signage.